pytorch/serve/experimental/torchprep/README.md

 python example.py

 # quantize a cpu model with int8 on cpu and profile with a float tensor of shape [64,3,7,7]
-torchprep quantize models/resnet152.pt int8 --profile 64,3,7,7
+torchprep quantize models/resnet152.pt int8 --input-shape 64,3,7,7

 # profile a model for a 100 iterations
 torchprep profile models/resnet152.pt --iterations 100 --device cpu --input-shape 64,3,7,7